I love summer. It’s my favourite season, or at least it was; until I had kids.

-More resources specific to the UAE:
+More summer resources specific to the UAE:

 - And those in Dubai, sick of all the same old soft plays?
 Check out this amazing pretend play located in Galleries Lafayette, Dubai Mall – thanks to Laura from Life with Baby Kicks for this discovery and Mattel Play Town located at City Walk Dubai thanks to top Dubai family blogger Tarana at Sand in My Toes.

 - Take a short Staycation.
 Just because you can’t fly overseas doesn’t mean you can’t treat yourself to a short break, we’ve chosen all our favourites that still operate a great family service over the hotter summer months.